iotaledger/iota/crates/iota-graphql-rpc/README.md

 ### Using manual setup

-Before you can run the GraphQL server, you need to have a running Indexer postgres instance.
+Before you can run the GraphQL server, you need to have a running indexer database instance so that the server can query it.
+This doesn't require the Indexer to be running, only the database.
 Follow the [Indexer database setup](../iota-indexer/README.md#database-setup) to set up the database.
 You should end up with a running postgres instance on port `5432` with the database `iota_indexer` accessible by user `postgres` with password `postgrespw`.

 ## Launching the graphql-rpc server